Saturday,

 The Higginson Tower

-The Higginson Tower Committee is a not-for-profit volunteer group which oversees special events at the Higginson Tower.
-Each year, a summer student is employed as a tour guide and organizes additional activities at the tower.
-Volunteers are available during the off-season for guided tours, and in the past, weddings, an after-dark paranormal investigation, plein-air art events, artisan events, children’s scavenger hunts, photo contests, and more have taken place at the Higginson Tower, restored in 2006 by a volunteer group, thanks to incredible community support.
+The Higginson Tower Committee is a not-for-profit volunteer group that oversees special events at the Higginson Tower.
+Each year, a summer student is employed as a tour guide and helps organize additional activities at the tower.

 The Vankleek Hill Agricultural Society

 The Vankleek Hill Agricultural Society is a charitable organization in our town.
 The Directors and Associate Directors are all volunteers working to promote agriculture in our area and local communities.
+Agricultural education is very important for young people to help them understand the importance of growing our own food and crops.

 The Vankleek Hill & District Horticultural Society

 The Vankleek Hill and District Horticultural Society is willing to volunteer for the Home Tour.
 They give a bursary annually at the Collegiate Institute.
-They gave a potted plant to each seniorโ€™s residence in Vankleek Hill in December.
+They gave a potted plant to each senior’s residence in Vankleek Hill in December.
 For two years, they participated in the town seed exchange.
 Their regular public meetings are open to all with interesting speakers, and their excursions are advertised electronically and in The Review.

 They paid for the installation of two trees: one in Miner Park and one at the fairgrounds.
 They continue to plant the town sign flower boxes as well as the beds of the 30-year-old Mill St Park.